Rare-Earth Elements (REE) in the CIS: Production, Market and Forecast (11th edition)

 4.1 Enterprises engaged in the extraction and processing of ores containing REE

-4.2 companies that have stopped processing of ores containing REE
+4.2 Enterprises that have stopped processing ore containing REE

-5. The production of rare earth products in the CIS and Estonia
+5. Production of rare-earth products in the CIS and Estonia

-JSC "pilot chemical and metallurgical plant Giredmet" (Russia)
+JSC "Experimental Chemical and Metallurgical Plant Giredmet" (Russia)

 Metals and alloys REE